-The proposed gondola project in Little Cottonwood Canyon (LCC) is an outrageously expensive and unnecessary boondoggle that could cost Utah taxpayers up to $2 billion in lifetime costs – money that could be far better spent on practical, proven solutions like enhanced road maintenance and safety with dedicated snowplows & additional winter buses.
+The proposed gondola project in Little Cottonwood Canyon (LCC) is an outrageously expensive and unnecessary boondoggle that could cost Utah taxpayers up to $2 billion in lifetime costs – money that could be far better spent on practical, proven solutions like enhanced road maintenance and safety with dedicated canyon snowplows & additional winter buses.

 This flawed project prioritizes a ugly, unproven, unnecessary monstrosity over effective alternatives that address traffic, safety, and environmental concerns.